Karry/harbour-camera-buddy/README.md

 ## Disclaimer

 This application was vibe-coded using GitHub Copilot AI assistant based on provided instructions and my manual corrections.
-It was my experiment howto recent AI tools can handle C++/QML development for minor platform like SailfishOS.
+It was my experiment how recent AI tools can handle C++/QML development for minor platform like SailfishOS.
-Code is ugly and ~probably~ DEFINITELY contains bugs, but at least it compiles and basic functionality works.
+Code is ugly and ~probably~ DEFINITELY contains bugs, but it compiles and basic functionality works.
 It may explode!
 You have been warned.

 <img alt="List of connected cameras"